getonbrd/pipedrive-connect/README.md

 ### Models

-Access your data at pipedrive via the models (for the complete list check out the directory `lib/pipedrive/resources`).
+Access your data in pipedrive via the models (for the complete list check out the directory `lib/pipedrive/resources`).
 You'll find that most of these classes are documented in the [API Reference](https://developers.pipedrive.com/docs/api/v1/).

 For example to search, retrieve, access, create, update or delete an organization: